Monte-Carlo Tree Search with Prioritized Node Expansion for Multi-Goal Task Planning: A priority-based tree search for multi-goal task planning

 \subsection{Action reduction (AR)}

-In order to reduce the combinatorial complexity of the tree search, we define `global' actions which are removed from the action space if they turn out to be `globally' infeasible.
-If a global action first occurs in $find\mathcal{A}$ it is checked for its kinematic feasibility by solving the associated inverse kinematics problem.
+In order to soften the combinatorial complexity of the tree search, we define `global' actions which are removed from the action space if they turn out to be `globally' infeasible.
+If a global action first occurs in $find\mathcal{A}$ during the tree search, it is checked for its kinematic feasibility by solving the associated inverse kinematics problem.
 In case this action is infeasible (i.e. the inverse kinematics problem can only be solved with an error above a certain threshold), we remove it from the action space and mark it as globally infeasible.
-This prevents future occurrences across the whole tree by sharing knowledge between nodes similarly to RAVE.
+This prevents future occurrences during the search across the whole tree (and not only on a single branch) by sharing knowledge between nodes similarly to RAVE~\cite{gelly2011}.

 Such global actions have to be well defined and should not become feasible in later stages of an action sequence.
-In our use case this would be a fixed-base robot that meets invariant kinematic reachability conditions of its workspace.
+In our use case, this would be a fixed-base robot that meets invariant kinematic reachability conditions of its workspace.
 For example, a fixed table out of reach can never be reached since the robot is immobile.
 This eliminates any actions that are associated with the robot and the table.